evolution-linux/evolution-docs/src/installation/guides/zfs.md

-# Installing Void on a ZFS Root
+# Installing EvolutionOS on a ZFS Root

-Because the Void installer does not support ZFS, it is necessary to install via chroot.
-Aside from a few caveats regarding bootloader and initramfs support, installing Void on a ZFS root filesystem is not significantly different from any other advanced installation.
+Because the EvolutionOS installer does not support ZFS, it is necessary to install via chroot.
+Aside from a few caveats regarding bootloader and initramfs support, installing EvolutionOS on a ZFS root filesystem is not significantly different from any other advanced installation.
 [ZFSBootMenu](https://zfsbootmenu.org) is a bootloader designed from the ground up to support booting Linux distributions directly from a ZFS pool.
 However, it is also possible to use traditional